List of Kamen Rider Ghost characters: Javel

 Javel (ジャベル, Jaberu) is a Gamma Superior loyal to Adel who sees Alain as foolish, though he allows Adonis to send him to support Alain in collecting the 15 heroic Eyecons.
 Despite being destroyed by Kamen Riders Ghost and Specter on separate occasions, Javel is able to use Igor's technology to resurrect himself.
 After Adel overthrows Adonis, Javel is promoted to Gamma Ultima and tasked with eliminating Alain, but is defeated by Kamen Rider Ghost Grateful Damashii despite being possessed by Gammiser Fire and transformed into a Gamma Ultima Fire.
 When Igor reveals he is no longer needed, Javel goes rogue and makes a final attempt at killing his enemies, only to discover he is dying of starvation due to reverting to his mortal body, which he hasn't done in years.
 Onari saves his life, causing Javel to realize the error of his ways and joins forces with Ghost, Specter, and their allies, though he initially maintains his mission to kill Alain until the Gamma prince defeats Javel in combat and the Gamma sees how Alain has changed.
 With Onari's encouragement, Javel changes his mission to learning more about the human world's environment.
 Amidst the Great Eyeser's attack, Javel sacrifices himself to save Alain, but Ghost destroys the Great Eyeser, reviving Javel in the process.
 Following this, Javel chooses to stay at Daitenkū-ji.

-In combat, Javel can move at superhuman speeds, can produce energy waves from his palms, and possesses offensive power comparable to the Kamen Riders.
+In combat, Javel possesses superhuman speed and can produce energy waves from his palms.

 Javel is portrayed by Sotaro (聡太郎, Sōtarō).